Nutrition & diet are essential - Interview with Ginger Savely

 Attitude is another part of the big picture that Ginger spoke with me about.
 Lyme symptoms often manifest in our emotions and mental states, and it is well-known that holding onto anger can be very damaging to the immune system.
 She discusses how she has observed that patients who hang on to anger or have bitterness toward the world can throw a wrench into their own healing process.

-Listen to my conversation with Ginger Savely.
+Listen to my conversation with Ginger Savely in the member’s portal.

 Samento & Banderol found significantly effective in Lyme treatment